emorisse/industry-context-by-AI/industries/Accommodation.md

+*Copyright 2024 Erich Morisse.
+Subject to the GPLv3 license.*
 [Political]
 - High [impact of factor] government regulations on zoning and building codes
 - Medium [impact of factor] government policies on tourism and travel